cap-js/cap-operator-plugin/README.md

     >```sh
     > cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-file-path>
     >```
-    > If you have multiple mta extensions, you can pass them as a comma-separated string in order to merge them.
+    > If you have multiple mta extensions, you can pass them as a comma-separated string to merge them.

 2. Once executed, the chart folder or chart folder with templates will be added to your project directory.